-What We Know About the Possible Hate Crime Investigation of the El Paso Shooting
+Everything We Know About the Possible Hate Crime Investigation in the El Paso Shooting

 “Today’s shooting in El Paso, Texas was not only tragic, it was an act of cowardice.
 I know that I stand with everyone in this Country to condemn today’s hateful act.
 There are no reasons or excuses that will ever justify killing innocent people,” Trump wrote. “.Melania and I send our heartfelt thoughts and prayers to the great people of Texas.”

-Presidential candidate Beto O’Rourke, a former Congressman from El Paso, flew home from the campaign trail after the shooting.
-He said that beyond supporting the community and passing new laws, people should also consider how to combat the hatred that may have motivated the gunman.
+O’Rourke, a former Congressman from El Paso, flew home from the campaign trail after the shooting.
+He said that beyond supporting the community and passing new laws, people must also consider how to combat the hatred that may have motivated the gunman.

 “I think we also have to ask ourselves about the level of hatred and racism that we’re seeing in this country right now that could lead to an event like we saw here today,” O’Rourke said.
 He added that El Paso could be “an example of how we just don’t just respect one another, we embrace our difference as the very source of our strength.”